mekaviari37/Logistic-Regression/README.md

 # Logistic-Regression
-This repo consists of my practice code.
+This repo consists of my practice code related to logistic regression.